-"Postal voting applications are already open for eligible voters.
-Voters can check their eligibility on the NSW Electoral Commission website at ele
+Postal voting applications are already open for eligible voters.
+Voters can check their eligibility

-Applications for postal voting close at 5pm.
-Monday 25 July.
-Voters must complete their postal vote certificate and ballot papers by 6pm on election day.
+Applications for postal voting close at 5pm, Monday 25 July.
+Voters must complete their postal Applications for postal young close at upin, winday zo upin, violes minas compete time posal vote certificate and ballot papers by 6pm on election day.
 Once completed, these must be returned in the provided 'reply paid' envelope and received by the NSW Electoral Commission by 6pm, Friday 12 August.